zauberzeug/rosys/docs/user_interface.md

 ### Click Handler

 You can also pass a click handler to the 3d scene.
-Here is a full example example for driving to a point on the ground by starting the build in automation called `drive_to`:
+Here is a full example example for driving to a point on the ground by starting the built-in automation called `drive_to`:

 ```python hl_lines="11 18"
 {!scene_on_click.py!}